-“You have an opportunity to watch as work is going on,” Forest says.
+“You have an opportunity to watch as work is going on,” Jesse says.

 More than 50 varieties of fruit, white and red grape and sparking wines are made here.
 And about 150,000 gallons are bottled annually.
 Razzle Dazzle Raspberry is a huge hit!

 The tour ends in the tasting room, where adults may sample the bounty.
 Here, a wide range of wines pleases all palates.